- Richard K. Leefe

 Contact InformationOffice Telephone: 504-830-3939

 Richard K. Leefe is a founder of the firm that now exists as Leefe, Gibbs, Sullivan & Dupré.
-He has been practicing law for over forty-three (43) years.
+He has been practicing law for forty-five (45) years.
 Prior to attending law school, Mr. Leefe graduated from Louisiana State University with a bachelor’s degree in engineering in 1969.
 Upon graduation, he passed the licensing test for professional engineers and worked as an engineer.
 Mr. Leefe then entered the United States Army receiving a commission as a Combat Engineer Officer.
 After attending US Army Engineer Officer School, he served in the Viet Nam war and commanded an engineer company in the Mekong Delta during 1970-1.
 Upon returning from Viet Nam, he attended Loyola College of Law where he attained honors as an Editor of the Loyola Law Review and graduated with a Juris Doctor degree as one of the top graduates in his class in 1974.
 He was admitted to the Louisiana Bar in that year.
 A few years after his graduation, the law school asked him to join the adjunct faculty and he taught at the law school for twenty-six years as a professor teaching junior and senior law students.
 He has taught the law school courses in Evidence, Negotiable Instruments and Legal Research and Writing.
 Mr. Leefe is also a graduate of Robert Gordon University in Aberdeen, Scotland, where he obtained a LLM (Master of Laws) in International Commercial Law.
 In 2002, Mr. Leefe taught at Huazhong University Law School in Wuhan, China, teaching Chinese law students American law and returned to China in 2009 to teach English to Chinese engineer PhD candidates at the same university.

 Mr. Leefe is the author of several legal treatises including: Louisiana Code of Evidence, Practice Guide, 1st Edition 1990, 2nd Edition 1998 and 3rd Edition 2005 (Lexis Law Publishers) which he updates every year with published pocket parts; Cases and Materials on Louisiana Negotiable Instrument Law, three editions, Loyola University Publisher; and Cases and Materials in Evidence, two editions published by Loyola University.
 These respectively address the Rules of Evidence covering the presentation of evidence at trial, and the Uniform Commercial Code sections dealing with commercial paper, bank deposits and collections, and related matters.
 His evidence book is widely used by judges and practicing lawyers in Louisiana, and his book relative to commercial paper was used as his course book in that area at Loyola College of Law.
 In addition to teaching law school, he annually teaches sections of mandatory continuing legal education for Louisiana lawyers dealing with the rules of evidence, ethics and courtroom matters.
 In 2011 he taught in the Loyola University Executive MBA program teaching Courtroom Evidence to Executive MBA students.
 He has been a speaker on numerous occasions for Loyola College of Law relative to National Institute for Trial Advocacy (NITA) based programs on the state and federal rules of evidence, LSBA CLE for Professionalism, Professional Education Systems and others.
 He has received various awards for his teaching, including from PESI and Loyola College of Law.